Clean Cities Georgia Board of Directors & Staff

 Pam served on a diversity board for more than 7 years with The Coca-Cola Company.
 Currently serves as the diversity advisor for the BECC conference and on the boards and advisory boards for ESource Equity Board, Four Corners Group, Women of EVs, Diversity Executive Leadership Academy, and Strategic Energy Innovations.
 She serves as co-executive director of Maa Eagles Foundation U.S., supporting girls from Maasai tribes in Tanzania with education opportunities.

-Project Manager, Clean Cities Georgia
+Grants Fellow, Clean Cities Georgia

 samuel@cleancitiesgeorgia.org